 I read Handmaid’s Tale by Margaret Atwood in high school.
 At the time, I don’t remember it affecting me too much.
 I remembered the Latin phrase “don’t let the bastards grind you down” more than I remembered the full plot line likely due to being in Latin class at the time.

 Watching the book play out on Hulu has been strange – it’s affecting me more than I thought it would.
 Most folks probably expect this to be due to the election, the critique on gender equality, the LGBTQ issues, the violence, etc. but it actually has to do with the way surrogacy is portrayed in the series.
 I am a “product” of surrogacy (more here and here).
 My high school self wasn’t quite ready to tackle that area of my identity so it’s not surprising I don’t remember much about the book or any proceeding discussion around it in class.
 It’s only been in recent years that I’ve begun being more outspoken and educated on surrogacy.
-It’s a topic that confounds and fascinates me partially because it’s so intertwined into my life story that I enjoy the struggle of trying to be objective, to criticize, to learn new viewpoints, etc.
+It’s a topic that confounds and fascinates me partially because it’s so intertwined with my life story that I enjoy the struggle of trying to be objective, to criticize, to learn new viewpoints, etc.

 Surrogacy is complex and the implementation varies by country (and in the US by state).
 It has been normalized over the years for a variety of reasons which I’m thankful for – it made being a surrogate baby less “shameful” for me.
 I normally can’t watch portrayals of surrogacy mainly because I always find the misrepresentation disturbing or annoying.
 Baby Mama is a prime example and I have still yet to see it beyond the previews despite loving everything Tina Fey and Amy Pohler touch.